Good Things Foundation builds digital skills in older Australians through our leading Be Connected program.

-We’ve built a network of 3,500 community organisations across Australia who help older Australians learn digital skills.
+We created a network of thousands of community organisations across Australia to help older people in their local community be more confident online.
 These organisations range from libraries to Men’s Sheds, community centres to retirement villages, and computer clubs to cultural groups.

 Discover how Be Connected is changing lives

 Digital mentoring across generations

 Highlighting the power of intergenerational digital skills programs across our Network.

 Applications now open for grants to loan digital devices in flood-affected communities.

 Making memoirs and memories with technology

 For Bob, writing his life’s work isn’t difficult thanks to his digital skills.